eturea/Receipts-for-YNAB-site/index.md

 ### General Questions

-**Q: What is YNAB Receipts?**
+**Q: What is Receipts for YNAB?**
-A: YNAB Receipts is an iOS app that uses Apple Intelligence to scan paper receipts and create transactions in your YNAB (You Need A Budget) account.
+A: Receipts for YNAB is an iOS app that uses Apple Intelligence to scan paper receipts and create transactions in your YNAB (You Need A Budget) account.
 It's built for YNAB users who want to digitize receipts and track purchases with line-item detail.

 **Q: Do I need a YNAB account?**
 A: Yes.
-YNAB Receipts requires an active YNAB subscription to sync receipts.
+Receipts for YNAB requires an active YNAB subscription to sync receipts.
 You can scan and store receipts locally without YNAB, but syncing requires authentication.

-**Q: Is YNAB Receipts affiliated with YNAB?**
+**Q: Is Receipts for YNAB affiliated with YNAB?**
-A: No. YNAB Receipts is an independent app developed by eTurea.
+A: No. Receipts for YNAB is an independent app developed by eTurea.
 We are not affiliated with, endorsed by, or sponsored by YNAB (Steine LLC).

 **Q: How much does it cost?**
-A: YNAB Receipts is **completely free**.
+A: Receipts for YNAB is **completely free**.
 No in-app purchases, no subscriptions, no ads.

 ### Privacy & Data